 GL assessment enables us to check the accuracy of attainment within a national context and is also a good preparation for those wanting to sit 11+ in Year 6 as it is the system used by Buckinghamshire.

-For the academic year 2017/18 we are delighted to announce that each class has improved overall, with the average scores as follows:
+For the academic year 2018/19 we are delighted to announce a second year of increased of our scores, with the average scores as follows:

 |Year group||Maths Score||English Score|